George Ellery Hale: Founding and organizing of institutions

 Hale was a driven individual, who worked to found a number of significant astronomical observatories, including Yerkes Observatory, Mount Wilson Observatory, Palomar Observatory, and the Hale Solar Laboratory.
 At Mount Wilson, he hired and encouraged Harlow Shapley and Edwin Hubble toward some of the most significant discoveries of the time.
 He was a prolific organizer who helped create a number of astronomical institutions, societies and journals.
 Hale also played a central role in developing the California Institute of Technology into a leading research university.
 After retiring as director at Mount Wilson, he built the Hale Solar Laboratory in Pasadena, California, as his office and workshop, pursuing his interest in the sun.

 From early youth, Hale had been internationally oriented, travelling widely throughout Europe in his younger years.
 Having long realized the value of an international organization to coordinate scientific research, he pursued, as chairman of a committee of the National Academy of Sciences of the US, the formation of an international organization for solar research.
 The society's inaugural meeting was held at the St. Louis Exposition of 1904 and included representatives from 16 national scientific societies, but notably not from the Prussian Academy of Sciences, which had declined the invitation.
 Instead, German delegates from the German Physical Society were present.

 The delegates proceeded to appoint a committee that was to create the International Union for Cooperation in Solar Research as a permanent international scientific organization; the new union had its first constituted meeting at Oxford in England a year later.
 Further meetings were held in Paris in 1907 and at Mount Wilson in 1910, where the purview of the Union was enlarged to include stellar research, in keeping with Hale's emphasis on the Sun as just one among the many other stars.
 Shortly after the last meeting in Bonn in 1913, World War I broke out, which effectively put an end to the Union's activities.
 Work continued after the 1919 founding of the International Astronomical Union.

 During the war, Hale played a key role in founding the National Research Council to support the government in using science for its policy aims, in particular to further its military ends.
 In 1922, he was appointed at the League of Nations' Committee on Intellectual Cooperation but had to resign after a few months because of health problems.
-He was replaced by his colleague Robert Andrew Millikan.
+He was replaced by his colleague Robert Andrews Millikan.